Exit the Gungeon is now on Steam

 Unlike its top-down predecessor, Exit the Gungeon takes a side view as you ride an elevator out of the collapsing Gungeon.
 The Apple Arcade launch trailer above shows off some of the bullet dodging and reverse gungeoneering to expect.

 Apple Arcade is a game subscription service like the Xbox Game Pass, but for Mac and iOS devices.
 Aside from Exit the Gungeon's exclusivity, it hasn't been too disruptive for us—Android devices, not PCs with Steam, are really what Apple wants to outdo.
-We're still missing out on Rayman Mini on PC, but I'm not sure anyone feels crushed by the loss.
+It'd still be nice if some of the other Apple Arcade exclusives made it to PC eventually, even if no one is clawing for Rayman Mini at the moment.

 Exit the Gungeon has received a "a substantial overhaul" for the Steam release, according to the developer, with new weapons, enemies, hats, and more.
 You can read the full update notes on Steam, where Exit the Gungeon is now available for $10/£7.19.